zbone3/node-icobench/README.md

-# fictional-pancake
+# node-icobench
 A simple Node.js wrapper for the ICOBench.com API

+## Installation
+`npm install node-icobench`